-- 1. Attending a minimum of committee meetings with the following agendas: meeting initially with the student and the program coordinator of the Individual Interdisciplinary Doctoral Program; approving a program proposal; planning the preliminary examination topics; writing examination questions with committee; conducting an oral preliminary examination; approving a research proposal; and conducting a final doctoral examination. - 2.
-Approving the program proposal (qualifying examination) outlining the student's graduate program.
+1. Attending a minimum of committee meetings with the following agendas: meeting initially with the student and the program coordinator of the Individual Interdisciplinary Doctoral Program; approving a program proposal; planning the preliminary examination topics; writing examination questions with committee; conducting an oral preliminary examination; approving a research proposal; and conducting a final doctoral examination.

+- 2. Approving the program proposal (qualifying examination) outlining the student's graduate program.
 The committee members must be comfortable that the student presents a well-grounded proposal worthy of doctoral study, and is taking sufficient coursework, before approving the program proposal.
 The committee will want to ensure the student is meeting all requirements for an Individual Interdisciplinary doctoral plan.
 After the committee's approval, the program proposal will be reviewed by the program coordinator of the Individual Interdisciplinary Doctoral Program and recommended for approval by the IIDP Graduate Committee. - 3.
-Suggesting coursework and faculty resources as needed. - 4.
-Approving a structure for written preliminary examinations and writing questions collaboratively as a committee, if appropriate for the exam format. - 5.
-Evaluating written preliminary examination; participating and voting at oral preliminary examination. - 6.
+Suggesting coursework and additional faculty as needed. - 4.
+Supervising 600-level readings if appropriate. - 5.
+Approving a structure for written preliminary examinations and writing questions collaboratively as a committee. - 6.
+Evaluating written preliminary examination; participating and voting at oral preliminary examination. - 7.
 Approving the research proposal.
-The research format is the prerogative of the individual doctoral committee. - 7.
+The research design is the prerogative of the individual doctoral committee. - 8.
 Reading dissertation drafts as appropriate; participating and voting at final oral defense.